 Coordinators also think through how to support the implementation of IB standards and practices in their schools, keep the head of school informed on all aspects of the IB, host parent and community information sessions, contribute to newsletters and websites, enact required IB testing, recommend and secure resources, and plan for the required student project components of the IB.
 Only 5,100+ schools of the more than one million K-12 schools in the world and only 1,800+ schools of the 130,000+ schools in the U.S are IB World Schools.
 This perspective gives context to the uniqueness of this school position, which is why I wanted to highlight my appreciation for the work they do.

 Here at CASIE, we recognize the need for supporting and showing our gratitude to IB coordinators, during this season of gratitude and year-round.
-We host monthly Lunch and Learn meetings for Georgia IB Coordinators.
+We host monthly Lunch and Learn meetings for Georgia IB Coordinators, as well as an IB coordinator chat.
 We also offer IB professional education workshops every summer and fall for IB educators from around the world.
 This January, we are offering a 2-day CASIE Learning Lab led by Dr. Benjamin Feinstein entitled Navigating the Complexities of IB Coordination to provide yet another type of professional growth opportunity targeting IB Coordinators and their unique needs and challenges.